ariafyy/ariafyy.github.io/content/authors/admin/_index.md

 # # Organizations/Affiliations to show in About widget
 organizations:
-   - name: ❌ Unfished homepage!！！
+   - name: ❌ Unfished homepage!！❌
 #     url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)